l21-guanwen/Multi-Agent-Equity-Portfolio-Manager/USER_GUIDE.md

 # Copy and configure environment
 cp env.example .env
-# Edit .env with your LLM API key
+# Edit .env with your LLM API key (OpenAI, DeepSeek, Anthropic, or OpenRouter)
 ```

 ### 2. Prepare Your Data